-When you turn on Autofill on your Android device, you can fill and save passwords without opening the 1Password app.
-Because you can fill and save your items so easily, you can use generated passwords for more apps and services than you otherwise might have, which means you can be more secure in more places.
+When you turn on Autofill on your Android device, you can save logins and sign in to apps and websites without opening the 1Password app.
+Because you can save and sign in with your items so easily, you can create strong, unique passwords and passkeys for more apps and services than you otherwise might have, which means you can be more secure in more places.

 Your secrets are safe in 1Password